sagabanana/-50daysofudacity/README.md

 2. Attended SPAIC ML meeting - Data Visualization: Tableau and Power Bi - presented by @Hanane Ouhammouch and @tammy_628, Fun time by  @Sadmi and hosted by @mariia

+## D40-8/23/2020 #50daysofudacity

+1. Had a first MineTorch virtual Zoom meeting with @Jose @Bhadresh @Pakeeza @Richa and @Shudipto and we disucssed the possibility of submitting MineTorch to #OpenEdu20 conference
+2. Participated 3rd weekly Slack meeting, #sg_spaic AMA - What a great session hostested by @ayse.nur!
+Thanks so much!

+Sunday Haiku:

+Nothing (is) permanent
+Who wants to live forever?
+Everything changes